2024 Washington Demographics | Data & Analysis

 Washington Key Demographic Statistics (2024 Estimates)

-Key demographic statistics for Washington summarized from the U.S. Census Bureau's 2024 American Community Survey (ACS).
+Key demographic statistics summarized from the U.S. Census Bureau's 2024 American Community Survey (ACS).

 Total Population